mdsufz/MuDoGeR/Manual_MuDoGeR.md

 * The `/path/to/libraries/folder` indicates the path to the the folder with the libraries of the sample.
 * The `/path/to/output/folder` indicates the path to the output folder where the results will be saved.

 The output folder contains the results of the **5.c** in .sam file format.
-Also, inside the output folder, there is a `mappings` folder which contains the file `cat brat_v1.csv` which is a crosstable with libraries in the columns and bins in the rows.
+Also, inside the output folder, there is a `mappings` folder which contains the file `brat_v1.csv` which is a crosstable with libraries in the columns and bins in the rows.

 Also, there is the optional step 5.a.6, in which the user can calculate the genome coverage: